About Bridget

 “When I can accept myself just as I am, then I can change.”
 Carl Rogers

-I have been in private practice since 2020.
+She has been in private practice since 2020.

 It is my privilege to be allowed into my clients' inner worlds.